Admissions FAQ

 Which faculty members plan to accept applications in the coming year?

+A list of the faculty hoping to recruit for the next application cycle is available here.
 All applicants will be considered for admission, even if their preferred faculty advisor is not taking new students in the coming year.

 Is it important for applicants to contact the faculty members with whom they most want to work?
 Can applicants arrange campus visits to meet faculty members?

 We do not give preference to students who contact us.
 We wish we could arrange for applicants to visit faculty members, but, unfortunately, we cannot do this due to the large number of applications we receive each year.
-The only exception to this is when we invite a small group of applicants for interviews (see “What is the process for admission decisions?”)

 What should applicants do if they have questions that are not answered on our website?